An improved analysis of the M\"omke-Svensson algorithm for graph-TSP on subquartic graphs: Subquartic graphs:

-\begin{proof} Suppose we set $g(i,j) = x_{ij}$ for each back edge.
-Then by the cut argument of M\"omke and Svensson, each tree cut is satisfied by $g$, because $LP(G) = n$ and each vertex $v \in V$ has $x(\delta(v))=2$.
-Since there are no 1-edges in the set of back edges, this implies that each tree cut must in fact be covered by at least two edges.
+\begin{proof} Set $x(i,j) = x_{ij}$ for each back edge.
+Then each tree cut is satisfied by $x$, because each vertex $v \in V$ has $x(\delta(v))=2$, and we can therefore apply Lemma \ref{lem:tight-vertex}.
+Since there are no $1$-edges in the set of back edges, this implies that each tree cut must in fact be covered by at least two edges.
 Thus, setting $f(i,j) = 1/2$ results in each tree cut being satisfied by $f$. \end{proof}